Quick Details

 ABSOLUTELY!
 Please contact us when you are available and your area of interest.
 Or, feel free to just “show up” on any Saturday, Tuesday, or Wednesday – and we’ll do our best to plug you into the day’s projects.

-We are holding Volunteer Recruitment Days from 10am – 2:30pm on Saturday March 23rd and Sept 14th (with a bad-weather date of April 13th).
+We are holding Volunteer Recruitment Days from 10am – 2:30pm on Saturdays April 13th and Sept 14th.
 New volunteers are welcome in every facet of the Railway and we’d love for you to join our volunteer corps.
 The work is rewarding, enjoyable, and a great way to connect with others.
 Whether you are a member who hasn’t had the availability to volunteer before or are considering volunteering for the first time, come out and see what ‘working on the railroad’ is all about!

 Want to drive the train?
 Come to the rules class and we’ll teach you (over time, of course.)
 All volunteers active or interested in serving on board the train (from Car Host to licensed steam locomotive Engineer) must attend a Rules Class at least once every three years.
 Potential candidates for train crew are welcome to join us to learn how to operate our historic equipment safely and efficiently.